 Jay Sorensen, a former middle school teacher and tech TOSA for Rio School District in Oxnard, California, encounters this issue when communicating with many parents in his district.
 There’s also an additional complication.
 Most of his parents speak a language unknown to many U.S. teachers: Mixteco.

 What is Mixteco?

 There is also a strong word-of-mouth component in the Mixteco community.
 Because their language is strictly an oral one, Mixtecos are very efficient at spreading the message throughout their community once they have the information.
-Having the parents that are receiving the message from Remind helps to spread the word to the rest of the community.
-Being able to use Remind Voice Clips is perfect for this.
+Having the parents who are receiving the message from Remind helps to spread the word to the rest of the community.
+Being able to use Remind voice clips is perfect for this.

 Remind helps with the initial bridging of the communication gap.
 It’s that first step to getting parents involved and communicating with their child’s teacher or school.”

 Since sending quick messages through Remind, Jay has seen an increase in parent involvement.
 He’s also received very positive feedback from parents who are now excited to have a window into their children’s classrooms, “In my new role as a tech TOSA, I do a lot of parent workshops,” he said.
 “The feedback that I get from parents is that they love Remind.
 Mobile messages are the easiest and best way for them to receive quick information.
 I initially was worried about feeling like I was bombarding them, but they love it.
 They like feeling better connected with their child’s teacher and school.
 It has been effective in attendance for the parent meetings that we’ve had thus far.”

 The power of a simple nudge can make a world of difference in parents involvement, and creates a community in which students are supported on multiple levels—academically, socially, and emotionally.